Mostly Exploration-Free Algorithms for Contextual Bandits: Introduction

-Unfortunately, one may not know a priori whether the context distribution satisfies covariate diversity; in such cases, simulation results demonstrate that the greedy algorithm achieves linear regret and fails to converge to the optimal policy. \emph{The second contribution of this paper is to} address this concern.
-We present Greedy-First, a new algorithm that seeks to reduce exploration when possible by beginning with a greedy policy; however, it uses the observed contexts and rewards to verify (with high probability) if the greedy arm parameter estimates are converging at the asymptotically optimal rate.
-If not, the algorithm transitions to a standard exploration-based contextual bandit algorithm.
-We prove that Greedy-First is also asymptotically optimal without our additional covariate diversity assumption or any restriction on the number of arms.
+Unfortunately, one may not know a priori when a greedy algorithm will converge, since its convergence depends on unknown problem parameters.
+For instance, the decision-maker may not know if the context distribution satisfies covariate diversity; if covariate diversity is not satisfied, the greedy algorithm may be undesirable since it may achieve linear regret some fraction of the time (i.e., it fails to converge to the optimal policy with positive probability).
+To address this concern, we present Greedy-First, a new algorithm that seeks to reduce exploration when possible by starting with a greedy approach, and incorporating exploration only when it is confident that the greedy algorithm is failing with high probability.
+In particular, we formulate a simple hypothesis test using observed contexts and rewards to verify (with high probability) if the greedy arm parameter estimates are converging at the asymptotically optimal rate.
+If not, our algorithm transitions to a standard exploration-based contextual bandit algorithm.

-Extensive simulations demonstrate that (i) in the presence of covariate diversity, Greedy-First successfully achieves performance similar to the greedy algorithm (which performs best), and (ii) when the covariate diversity assumption is not met, Greedy-First can still outperform existing contextual bandit algorithms.
-Empirically, the latter result follows from our observation that the greedy algorithm often converges to the true parameters even without covariate diversity, but achieves linear regret on average since it may fail a small fraction of the time.
-Greedy-First leverages this observation by following a purely greedy policy until it detects that this approach has failed.
-Thus, on average, the Greedy-First policy performs better than standard algorithms that include forced-exploration.
+Greedy-First satisfies the same asymptotic guarantees as standard contextual bandit algorithms without our additional assumptions on covariate diversity or any restriction on the number of arms.
+More importantly, Greedy-First does not perform any exploration (i.e., remains greedy) with high probability if the covariate diversity condition is met.
+Furthermore, even when covariate diversity is not met, Greedy-First provably reduces the expected amount of forced exploration compared to standard bandit algorithms.
+This occurs because the vanilla greedy algorithm provably converges to the optimal policy with some probability even for problem instances without covariate diversity; however, it achieves linear regret on average since it may fail a positive fraction of the time.
+Greedy-First leverages this observation by following a purely greedy algorithm until it detects that this approach has failed.
+Thus, in any bandit problem, the Greedy-First policy explores less on average than standard algorithms that always explore.
+Simulations confirm our theoretical results, and demonstrate that Greedy-First outperforms existing contextual bandit algorithms even when covariate diversity is not met.

+Finally, Greedy-First provides decision-makers with a natural interpretation for exploration.
+The hypothesis test for adopting exploration only triggers when an arm has not received sufficiently diverse samples; at this point, the decision-maker can choose to explore that arm by assigning it random individuals, or to discard it based on current estimates and continue with a greedy approach.
+In this way, Greedy-First reduces the opaque nature of experimentation, which we believe can be valuable for aiding the adoption of bandit algorithms in practice.